Italian colonization of Libya: First years

-The Second Italo-Senussi War
+Second Italo-Senussi War

 After the accession to power of the dictator Benito Mussolini in Italy, the fighting intensified.
 Due to the Libyan people's effective resistance against Italy's so-called "pacification campaign", the Italian colonization of the Ottoman provinces of Tripolitania and Cyrenaica was initially unsuccessful and it was not until the early 1930s that the Kingdom of Italy took full control of the area.
 This conflict, known as the Second Italo-Senussi War, ultimately claimed the lives of around 56,000 Libyans.

 Several reorganizations of the colonial authority had been made necessary because of armed Arab opposition, mainly in Cyrenaica.
 Between 1919 (17 May) to 1929 (24 January), the Italian government maintained the two traditional provinces, with separate colonial administrations.
 A system of controlled local assemblies with limited local authority was set up but was revoked on 9 March 1927.
 In 1929, Tripoli and Cyrenaica were united as one colonial province.
 From 1931 to 1932, Italian forces under General Badoglio waged a punitive pacification campaign.
 Badoglio's successor in the field, General Rodolfo Graziani, accepted the commission from Mussolini on the condition that he was allowed to crush Libyan resistance unencumbered by the restraints of either Italian or international law.
 Mussolini reportedly agreed immediately and Graziani intensified the oppression.

 Some Libyans continued to defend themselves, with the strongest voices of dissent coming from the Cyrenaica.
 Beginning in the first days of Italian colonization, Omar Mukhtar, a Senussi sheik, organized and, for nearly twenty years, led Libyan resistance efforts.
 His example continued to inspire resistance even after his capture and execution on 16 September 1931.
 His face is currently printed on the Libyan ten dinar note in memory and recognition of his patriotism.

 After a much-disputed truce, the Italian policy in Libya reached the level of full-scale war in 1932.
 A barbed wire fence was built from the Mediterranean to the oasis of Jaghbub to sever lines critical to the resistance.
 Soon afterward, the colonial administration began wholesale deportation of the people of the Jebel Akhdar to deny the resistance to the support of the local population.
 The forced migration of more than 100,000 people ended in concentration camps in Suluq and El Agheila, where thousands died in squalid conditions.
 It is estimated that the number of Libyans who died, killed in the fighting or through starvation and disease is at least 80,000, up to one third of the Cyrenaican population.